STEP ONE: INDIVIDUAL CONSULTATION

 · Discussing extracurricular interests, activities and personal hobbies, summer involvements and programs, volunteer and/or employment opportunities, and specialized study options.

-· Reviewing the student’s first college admissions process, including the list of colleges applied to, results, and what worked and what didn’t.
+· Reviewing your first college admissions process, including the list of colleges applied to, results, and what worked and what didn’t.

-· Guiding the student to consider his or her personal profile and ways to focus or expand it.
+· Guiding you to consider your personal profile and ways to focus or expand it.

-· Developing a list of colleges and/or universities that fit the student’s academic and personal profile, goals, and preferences.
+· Developing a list of colleges and/or universities that fit your academic and personal profile, goals, and preferences.

 · Explaining the college transfer admissions process and timeline.